I mention insomnia to the spychiatrist. Insomnia, I say.

 “What is your problem with insomnia?” she asks.

-I tell my spychiatrist that my problem is that I enjoy insomnia and I go on to say how I expect that everybody else comes into her room endlessly bitching about how absolutely shit it is to suffer from anxiety, depression, suicidal ideation, or whatever, whilst not seeing these things as the blessings which they really are.
+I tell the spychiatrist that my problem is that I enjoy insomnia and I go on to say how I expect that everybody else comes into her room endlessly bitching about how absolutely shit it is to suffer from anxiety, depression, suicidal ideation, or whatever, whilst not seeing these things as the blessings which they really are.
 You just have to open your eyes and your heart, I conclude.

 “Ah,” says the spychiatrist, “you’ve been trolling the Dalai Lama’s twitter-feed again.”